Young Offender Lawyer in Brampton

-We spend a considerable amount of our practice assisting young persons charged with criminal offences.
+We spend a considerable amount of our practice assisting young persons charged with criminal offenses.
 Children under the age of 18 are treated very differently by the law.
-Our Young Offenders Lawyer Brampton is intimately familiar with the complexities of the Youth Criminal Justice Act including its application to bail proceedings for young persons.
+Our young offender lawyer Brampton is intimately familiar with the complexities of the Youth Criminal Justice Act including its application to bail proceedings for young persons.

 You can trust our calm manner and reasoned approach to help guide your young person through a very frightening and defining time in their lives.
 We also have access to a broad array of educational, medical and social service agencies that can help your young person onto a rehabilitative path.